mshan10/BB-Starter/README.md

 ## Setup
 #### Terminal

 ###### Windows Users
 Windows uses a DOS based terminal with the command prompt in contrast to a UNIX based system present in Mac Linux devices.
 UNIX is a much more standard and intuitive command line interface to use so we will need to download a UNIX based command line.
-Some options are [Ubuntu] which is installed on Windows Subsystem for Linux or [Git](https://git-scm.com/downloads)
+Some options are [Ubuntu](https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview) which is installed on Windows Subsystem for Linux or [Git](https://git-scm.com/downloads)

 ###### Mac Users
 Use default terminal which is Unix based

+###### Basic Commands
+`ls` - lists the files in your current directory
+`ls -l` - lists the files in your current directory in detailed view `ls -a` - lists the files in your current directory including hidden files `cd {foldername}` - change directory to specified path of folder
+`mkdir {foldername}` - create folder at current location with specified file name
+`pwd` - tells you where you currently are

 #### Github
 Create a Github account at [https://github.com/](https://github.com/).
+Create

 ## Languages